 Online vs Traditional

 So, then what’s the difference between learning online versus traditional lessons, or learning from books?
-Well, there are quite a few differences, some benefits for each technique, but when it comes to piano lessons for adults, online is the way to go.
+Well, there are quite a few differences, some benefits for each technique, but when it comes to piano lessons for adults, online is the best way to learn the piano.

 Traditional lessons are useful for learners who require a teacher with credentials.
 Jacques from Piano in 21 Days is qualified to answer your questions, having been teaching students all over the world for years.
 Would you rather be taught by someone who has taught a few hundred students, or a few thousand of all different walks of life?